svm9000/aegisrag-monorepo/README.md

 # AegisRAG Enterprise Architecture Guide

-The **AegisRAG Portfolio Engine** features a production-grade multi-topology orchestrator designed to scale seamlessly from a zero-dependency local developer environment to high-availability cloud platforms.
-Built around an advanced **two-stage neural pipeline**, the platform couples a high-throughput dense vector retrieval layer with a high-fidelity **cross-encoder reranking engine**.
-This setup prevents large language model (LLM) hallucinations, lowers processing costs, and ensures enterprise-grade security at scale.
+The **AegisRAG Portfolio Engine** features a production-grade multi-topology orchestrator designed to scale seamlessly from a zero-dependency local developer environment to high-availability cloud platforms [1.2.6].
+Built around an advanced **two-stage neural pipeline**, the platform couples a high-throughput dense vector retrieval layer with a high-fidelity **cross-encoder reranking engine** [1.2.6].
+This setup prevents large language model (LLM) hallucinations, lowers processing costs, and ensures enterprise-grade security at scale [1.2.6].

 ---